 Low-level, data-driven core of boto 3.

-On 10/29/2020 deprecation for Python 3.4 and Python 3.5 was announced and support will be dropped on 02/01/2021.
-To avoid disruption, customers using Botocore on Python 3.4 or 3.5 may need to upgrade their version of Python or pin the version of Botocore in use prior to 02/01/2021.
+On 10/29/2020 deprecation for Python 3.4 and Python 3.5 was announced and support was dropped on 02/01/2021.
+To avoid disruption, customers using Botocore on Python 3.4 or 3.5 may need to upgrade their version of Python or pin the version of Botocore.
 For more information, see this blog post.

 Assuming that you have Python and virtualenv installed, set up your environment and install the required dependencies like this or you can install the library using pip:

 $ git clone https://github.com/boto/botocore.git $ cd botocore $ virtualenv venv ... $ . venv/bin/activate $ pip install -r requirements.txt $ pip install -e .

 After installing botocore